makyo/writing/work/claw17/disappearance/index.md

 "Now you just need some piercings."
 The rat laughs as I shake my head.

 I pay in cash.
-They accepted cards, but I had more than enough on hand.
+They accept cards, but I had more than enough on hand.

 -----

-From the mod parlor, I head home and take one last pass around the apartment.
+From the mod parlor, I head home to take care of the apartment.
 All the stuff I need is already in the car, packed into a backpack and a suitcase.
 Nothing from in here, of course, this all has to stay.
 Still, it's good to make sure.

 Everything's neat.
 Not too neat, of course, as I can't keep up with Jarred's standards, and he can't keep up with the rate I make things messy.
 Stuff's on shelves, dust free.
 Clothes are put away, but the hamper's overflowing.
 The kitchen's wiped clean, but there's a stack of plates and glasses in the dirty half of the sink.

 Poor Jarred.
 Ah well.

-Once my pass is done, I start to dismantle the life I'd built up for myself.
+Once my account of the house is done, I start to dismantle the life I'd built up for myself.
 I unwind it in slow, circular passes of the apartment, starting from the ground up.
 I carefully destroy what I was.

-I slowly untick a checklist of the things that got me where I am, made me who I am, item by item.
+I slowly untick a checklist, item by item, of the things that got me where I am, made me who I am.

 Drawers are tugged open and clothing strewn haphazardly about the floor.
 The bed sheets are pulled free of the mattress and shredded with my claws to look as though it was all done in haste.

 It's not.
 It's all careful.
 I have to be quiet for the neighbors, and I have to be deliberate for myself, even if it is like watching someone else work.

 The mattress is thrown askew as though someone had been digging for cash beneath it.
-The bathroom is mostly left alone, but pill bottles are dumped in the sink, looking like that someone was hunting for something more interesting than aspirin.
+The bathroom is mostly left alone, but pill bottles are dumped in the sink, looking like someone was hunting for something more interesting than aspirin.
 The top shelf of the closet is ransacked, with shoes thrown on the floor and the contents of my jewelry box tucked away in a backpack, along with Jarred's nice watch.
 I didn't care for the stuff, but I knew a burglar would.

 The living room is more difficult.
 We have a TV, which a burglar would latch onto immediately.
 I'd planned for this, though, and the TV is set neatly by my door while I see to the rest of the room.

 I tip over the speakers on their poles and scratch carefully crazed claw marks around their bases, a show of trying to detach them.
 They stay on the floor.

-The bookshelf is dismembered as quietly as I can manage, books are pulled off in armloads and scattered around on the floor.
-One book from every armful is bent and torn, each one tugging at my heartstrings.
+The bookshelf is dismembered as quietly as I can manage.
+Books are pulled off in armloads and scattered around on the floor.
+One from every armful is bent and torn, my heart aching to do so.
 A yearbook tweaks memories and is discarded.
 Paintings are removed from their hooks and tossed on top of the books.

 The couch is shredded and exposed just as the bed had been.
 Nothing there, beneath those torn cushions.

 The kitchen is next.
 I step quietly over the pile of books and in there.
 There's a cursory pass of the fridge and cabinets: pushing glasses and food to the sides to expose the backs of them.
 My concession to looking hasty is to put a glass in a plastic bag and crush it under my foot, then scatter the shards over the counter and onto the floor.
 A very careful 'whoops'.

-Jarred and I, we'd never hidden anything together, but I have to look thorough.

-By myself, though, I'd hidden cash.
-Just shy of twenty grand in a locking cash box disguised as a two-quart thermos tucked firmly into my old backpacking gear in the mess of our garage.

-Or it had been, that was one of the first things to move to the car.

-The garage is my space.
-We'd rented half a duplex and paid extra for the side with the attached garage.
-I'd claimed it for storage and all of my painting stuff.
+The garage had been my space, and is the last to get torn down.
+We'd rented half a duplex and paid extra for the side with the attached garage, which I'd claimed for all of my painting stuff, but which was under constant threat of being slowly consumed by junk.

-So the garage is the last to go.
-I eviscerate my camping gear --- I trusted Jarred to never pull himself away from his computer long enough to even consider camping<!-- (nor, lately, to consider me)-->.
+I eviscerate my old camping gear.
+I trusted Jarred to never pull himself away from his computer long enough to even consider camping.
+So much time at the keyboard, so little to spend elsewhere; so much time spent on him, so little on anyone else.

 My easel is easy to deal with, since I just tip it over.
 The rickety thing clatters to pieces just shy of the front bumper of the car.
-A sketch of a painting, burgundy on black, lands crookedly.
+A sketch of a painting, burgundy on black, lands askew.
 Boxes containing old clothes are turned out.
 A clock is broken most carefully.

-That is the last of the destruction in the house.
+Jarred and I, we'd never hidden anything together, but I have to look thorough.

+On my own, though, I'd hidden cash.
+Just shy of twenty grand in a locking cash box disguised as a two-quart thermos tucked firmly into my old backpacking gear in the mess of our garage.

+Or it had been.
+Now it was tucked into the car, just behind the driver's seat.

 My life isn't completely unwound.
 Not yet.
 But I'm getting there.

-First things first, I reach in the car and grab a bag of odds-and-ends fur sweepings.
+I reach in the car and grab a bag of odds-and-ends fur sweepings.
 Little bits snagged here and there from shedding coworkers.
 Some from a grooming place.
 Even a bit from the mod shop's bin before I was shaved.
 I make a quick circle around the apartment, scattering fur on the most torn up bits

 I grab the TV on the way back to the garage --- a flat screen thing that we only ever used for movies --- and lay it down its back by the car.
-I give it a slight kick until it's squarely behind one of the front wheels.
+I give it a kick until it's squarely behind one of the front wheels.

 *Here we go.*

 I climb in the car and hit the button to open the garage.

-When I reverse over the TV, there's a satisfying crunch.
+When I reverse over the TV, there's a delightful crunch.
 I can't smile without my newly branded cheeks burning, so I breathe satisfaction out on a sigh.

 -----

 My paws ache all the way to Oregon.
 I had thought it would be pretty easy to slash up the inside of my car before I abandoned it, but they were tougher than I had imagined.
 I'd managed to come out of the experience without breaking any claws, at least.

 Once the seats had been shredded, I carefully cut my finger along the side and smeared blood along the clawmarks.
 The car was trashed as I rolled it into a ditch.
 There was a tiny forest there, with crumpled cans and paper wrappers mixed in with the fallen leaves.
-After thinking for a moment, I dribbled some blood onto that garbage.
+After thinking for a moment, I squeezed out a few more drops of blood onto that garbage.

 The bus driver had greeted me with the tired acknowledgement of a fox who had seen much worse than a sloppily dressed weasel with newly branded cheeks.

 I'd never been on a long-distance bus trip.
-Jarred and I had never been wealthy, never higher than lower-middle class, and this wasn't helped by me pretending to make fifteen hundred less than I actually did a month.
+Jarred and I had never been wealthy, never higher than lower-middle class, and this wasn't helped by me pretending to make fifteen-hundred less than I actually did a month.
 A cross-country bus trip is unthinkable when you can fly, when you have a car.

 But you can buy bus tickets with cash.